Atheos/Atheos/docs/STRUCTURE.md

 Workspace
 ---------

 The `workspace` directory houses all projects and their files.
-The `filemanager` component acts upon these files via pathing to the root of the project.
+The `filetree` component acts upon these files via pathing to the root of the project.

 Plugins
 -------